 \subsubsection{Task completion time under time-varying wireless channel states}

 Since the offloading channel state is stochastic in practice, we calculate the task completion time of AECNN at various transmission data rates.
-In Fig. \ref{fig:performancea}, we plot the completion time of (i) AECNN splitting at the first point, (ii) local computing and (iii) full offloading, for images with different input sizes.
-Note that the communication time of AECNN and local computing are not affected by the size of the input image.
+In Fig. \ref{fig:performancea}, we plot the completion time of (i) AECNN splitting at the first point plus entropy coding, (ii) local computing and (iii) full offloading, for images with different input sizes.
+Note that entropy coding will not be used, when the reduced communication time is less than the introduced entropy encoding and decoding time.
+In addition, the communication time of AECNN and local computing are not affected by the size of the input image.
 It is clear that the completion time of local computation is constant, independent from the transmission data rate, while that of our proposed method and full offloading decreases with increasing transmission data rate.
 Compared to local computing, the proposed method and full offloading can perform inference faster.
 Compared to full offloading, AECNN can perform inference faster when the transmission data rate is low.
-For images of $1920\times1080$ pixels (i.e. 200 KB), AECNN outperforms the full offloading as long as transmission data rate is below 140.72 Mbps.
+For images of $1920\times1080$ pixels (i.e. 200 KB), AECNN outperforms the full offloading as long as transmission data rate is below 147.44 Mbps.
 In Fig. \ref{fig:performanceb}, we plot the completion time of AECNN at different compression ratios, where "$1\times$" indicates no compression.
 In general, high compression can accelerate inference but at the cost of accuracy loss.
 To trade off the latency and accuracy for time-constrained IoT applications, Fig. \ref{fig:performanceb} can be used to select the optimal compression ratio which gives the best possible accuracy within the time constraint.
-For example, when the transmission data rate is 10 Mbps, the compression ratio $\mathcal{V}_k = 8$ is the best among the pre-defined options for the IoT applications with the latency requirement of 100 ms.
+For example, when the transmission data rate is 10 Mbps, the compression ratio $\mathcal{V}_k = 4$ is the best among the pre-defined options for the IoT applications with the latency requirement of 100 ms.